hence-io/hence-inquisitor/README.md

       // Build the unique set of options to be used for each installation return {
         defaults : {
-          debug: !!glush.env.debug // true if a --debug flag is passed in,
+          debug: !!inquisitor.env.debug // true if a --debug flag is passed in,
           name: arg // The unique arg name passed along }
       };